sddevelopment-be/penguin-pragmatic-patterns/src/README.md

 If so, keep reading as this piece of writing could be of value for you.

 Over the years, I have consumed a lot of books, articles, and videos with the goal of improving my skills as a technical professional.
 Some lessons I have learned during this time have proven to be great assets time and time again.
 Others have been mostly liabilities to my work.
 I have had the pleasure of working with some very capable, and motivated developers.
 But I did notice that what our industry lacks most is common ground.
 Other professions are more mature than ours.
 Which is only natural, as they have been around for ages.
 Their
 By comparison to crafts such as woodworking, medicine, or even politics, software development is a fairly young profession.

 At the time of writing (late 2022), the technology industry has been steadily growing in size and importance year-on-year.
 Us nerds are now at the point where we can safely say that we control most of the world.
 While this does sound like a dream come true for our 10-year-old selves who fantasized about living in cyber-space and being all-powerful wizards, the reality is more grim.
 Right now around 20% of people working as software developers have less than two years of experience[^0].
 As our industry doubles in size every few years, this number is only expected to rise as time passes and technology becomes more important.

 ![Alice and Bob fret over conventions >](./silly_standards.png ':size=420')

 This rapid growth is one of our biggest strengths.
 On the flip side, it is also our biggest challenge as an industry.
 We seem to be unable to come up with a good way to express our ideas, and even less able to communicate these ideas and our experience to the next generation of software professional.
 The internet is filled with information on how to write code, how to make things works, and a plethora of "quality of life hacks" that are supposed to make our lives as developer a lot easier.
 But when going online, you will also see that if you put two developers in the same room, they will have three opinions on what the right way to do things is.

+Realizing it is somewhat contradictory to state there are too many opinions out there while writing an opinionated text, allow me to explain why I set about writing this entire thing.
+The basic premise is: _I don't really care how you end up doing things_.
+If you find a way that works well for you, great!
+By all means, keep doing it.
+The goal here is to bundle snippets of ideas, practices, stories, and resources that have been valuable to me personally.
+I strongly believe that we can only learn better ways of doing things by trying things out.
+And in order to try something, we must first realize it is there in the first place.

+## About

-### Purpose
+### Intended Audience

 This work is a learning and development knowledge base, aimed to share knowledge with other technical professionals.
-The docs section of this repository acts as somewhat of a “personal wiki”.
+Most sections of this repository acts as somewhat of a “personal wiki”.
 It contains knowledge and information that has been collected from various sources, and is extended with some personal interpretations and experiences of the author.

-As I stated earlier, there are a lot of great books on the topics I will discuss in this course.
-Most of them do a much better job of explaining the concepts than I can ever hope to do.
-This work is a high-level introduction to concepts,  and practices, stating why there are important.
-I aim to give enough information to use them practically.
-At the end of each lesson, I will include a list of resources for further learning.
-I invite you to dig deeper into the topics you find interesting.
+### Structure

 As we live our lives, we tend to learn a great deal about a wide variety of topics.
 From time to time we are stumped by how elegant, or easy, someone solves a certain problem.
 You are left wondering